×

 Symptoms of ulcerative colitis of all types may vary in severity and can come and go over time.

-Since there is such a range of symptoms which can come and go, and since you may or may not experience all of them, the only way to conclusively determine if UC is at the root of your symptoms is to see your doctor and get tested.
+Since there is such a range of symptoms that can come and go, and since you may or may not experience all of them, the only way to conclusively determine if UC is at the root of your symptoms is to see your doctor and get tested.

 Differences in Symptoms Between UC and IBS